Dear reader of ADxS.org, please excuse the disruption.

 2.6.
 Succinic semialdehyde dehydrogenase deficiency

-Succinic semialdehyde dehydrogenase deficiency is a rare neuromatabolic disorder associated with ADHD symptoms.52
+Succinic semialdehyde dehydrogenase deficiency is a rare neuromatabolic disorder associated with ADHD symptoms.54

 3. Early attachment disorder impairs self-organization of the right hemisphere of the brain

-In infancy, the homeostatic structures between the “lower” autonomic and “higher” central brain systems develop in the right hemisphere of the brain,53 which serve to generate, regulate and stabilize psychobiological states.
+In infancy, the homeostatic structures between the “lower” autonomic and “higher” central brain systems develop in the right hemisphere of the brain,55 which serve to generate, regulate and stabilize psychobiological states.

-Disturbances in the bond between infant and mother can therefore cause developmental disorders in the right hemisphere of the brain, which influence the modulation of arousal and the regulation of the neurotransmitters dopamine and noradrenaline.
+Disorders in the bond between infant and mother can therefore cause developmental disorders in the right hemisphere of the brain, affecting the modulation of arousal and the regulation of the neurotransmitters dopamine and noradrenaline.
 Among other things, dopamine and noradrenaline are responsible for

-The brain’s maturation processes are responsible for this.5556
+The brain’s maturation processes are responsible for this.5758

-Anomalies in the right hemisphere of the brain are particularly involved in ADHD.
+In ADHD, abnormalities of the right hemisphere of the brain are particularly involved.

 Numerous studies confirm that early childhood stress experiences can cause changes in behavior and neurotransmitters.
 Stress damage due to early / prolonged stress